jetsetwilly1/Drm.Documentation/drm.Documentation/tutorials/generate-a-drm-template.md

 }
 ```

-To return only the team name in your template run
+To return only the team property 'name' in your template run the filter below using the ```$select``` property and
+setting it to 'name'

 ```powershell
 New-DrmTemplate -entityName teams -filter '$select=name'